2le/style_guide/ruby-style-guide.md

     ```

     As you can see all the classes in a class hierarchy actually share one
     class variable.

-Class instance variables should usually be preferred
-    over class variables.
+  - If the attribute is not visible, use class instance variables
+  - If the attribute is visible, use `class_attribute` (from eg. gorillib).
+Be
+    careful to not modify parent `class_attribute`s in place.

 * Assign proper visibility levels to methods (`private`, `protected`)
   in accordance with their intended usage.
 Don't go off leaving
   everything `public` (which is the default).
-After all we're coding
-in *Ruby* now, not in *Python*.
 * Indent the `public`, `protected`, and `private` methods as much the
-  method definitions they apply to.
-Leave one blank line above them.
+  enclosing scope they apply to.
+Leave one blank line above and below them.

     ```Ruby
     class SomeClass